 Tourism is one of five economic pillars that underpin the Northern Territory’s strong, vibrant and multi-faceted economy.
-According to Deloitte Access Economics, the outlook is for the Territory economy to grow by an average of 3.2 per cent per annum over the five years to 2021-22.
-This is the third highest economic growth forecast of all jurisdictions, behind Queensland and Victoria both growing at 3.3 per cent per annum.
-The average annual rate of growth for the national economy is 2.9 per cent over the five year period.
+According to Deloitte Access Economics, the outlook is for the Territory economy to grow by an average of 3.2 per cent per annum over the five years to 2022-23.
+This is the second highest economic growth forecast of all jurisdictions, behind Queensland.
+DAE forecasts the national economy to grow by an average annual rate of 2.8 per cent over the five year period.

-DAE notes that despite the outlook for future major projects activity to be subdued, exports are expected to be a key driver of the Territory economic growth, as the Ichthys liquefied natural gas (LNG) project transition to the production and export phase.
-Territory economic growth over the five years to 2021-22 is expected to be supported by:
+DAE notes that despite the outlook for domestic demand being subdued, exports are expected to be a key driver of Territory economic growth, as the Ichthys liquefied natural gas (LNG) plant increases production.
+Territory economic growth over the five years to 2022-23 is expected to be supported by:

-- private housing investment, with an average growth rate of 8.4 per cent over the period; and
+- private housing investment, with an average growth rate of 3.6 per cent per annum; and